 Calyptranthes pallens, spicewood, is a shrub to small tree native to the coastal hammocks of Miami-Dade and Monroe Counties, and the Caribbean.
 The leaves, aromatic when crushed, are light green or pink when young.
 Small white fragrant flowers are followed by fruits which turn from red to black.
 When fully ripe, they are very attractive to birds.
 Specimens are often multi-trunked, with an open, graceful habit.
 Spicewood is a splendid choice for a lightly shaded location.

-Eugenia confusa, red-berry stopper, is a small tree native to hammocks of South Florida, and the Caribbean.
+Eugenia confusa, red-berry stopper, is a small tree native to hammocks of South Florida and the Caribbean.
 Its shiny, dark green leaves set off the attractive pink-red new growth.
 In the fall, clusters of small, white flowers appear in the axils of leaves, followed by brilliant red fruits which ripen the following spring, attracting birds.
-When grown in the shade, red-berry stopper forms a narrow, upright crown; in the sun, the crown is compact and attractively rounded.
+When grown in the shade, red-berry stopper forms a narrow, upright crown; in the sun, the crown will become compact and attractively rounded.
 The red-berry stopper, rarely available for sale, is exceptionally beautiful and enduring in the landscape.

 Exothea paniculata, inkwood, is a small to medium sized tree with a spreading, dense crown of pinnately compound, lustrous leaves.
 Fragrant white flowers are produced from January to April.
 Female trees produce fruits which from mature red to black.
 Birds love the fruit.
 Inkwood is native to hammocks of South Florida, the West Indies, and Central America.
 Grow it in light shade to full sun.